Underground Cities of Tomorrow

-Despite all the bad feelings about the undergound, today parts of the life for some people are underground.
+Despite all the bad feelings about the underground, today parts of the life for some people are underground.

-Today people living underground are often stigmatized people like the rat tribe (鼠族 shǔ zú) in China.
-They are low-income migrant workers who live in undergound shelters in Beijing.
+Today, people living underground are often stigmatized people like the rat tribe (鼠族 shǔ zú) in China.
+They are low-income migrant workers who live in underground shelters in Beijing.

 But extreme climate can make underground living a necessity.
 In Australia’s hot interior in Coober Pedy people live in underground homes that are cooler than the extreme hot temperatures above.